At Seventeen: Critical reception and accolades

 "At Seventeen" received a positive response from critics.
 A contributor for The Jewish Chronicle praised it as "a moving and memorable appraisal of teenage loneliness".
 Twiggy commended the song for perfectly representing the awkwardness of being a teenager, and compared it to her own experiences growing up.
-The Advocate's Gina Vivinetto summed up "At Seventeen" as "the best song about growing up female ever written".
+The Advocates Gina Vivinetto summed up "At Seventeen" as "the best song about growing up female ever written".
 Brittany Spanos, writing for The Village Voice, attributed the song's success to Ian's intimate delivery of its subject, likening it to Joni Mitchell's fourth studio album Blue (1971).
 Jeff and Don Breithaupt wrote that the song was "lifted above the level of generic moping by a sharply detailed lyric".
 John Lissner described "At Seventeen" as "mellow [and] improve[d] with each hearing", along with the songs "When the Party's Over", "From Me to You", and "Bright Lights and Promises".
 Alternatively, Idolator's Mike Wass criticized "At Seventeen" as a "self-pitying and usually annoying single girl anthem".

 Ian received the Grammy Award for Best Female Pop Vocal Performance for "At Seventeen" at the 18th Annual Grammy Awards, and the song was nominated for record and song of the year.
 She performed the song as part of the ceremony.
 "At Seventeen" was inducted into the Grammy Hall of Fame in 2008, and is considered Ian's signature song.
 According to Mike McPadden of VH1, the single had made Ian a "major mainstream folk-rock performer".